andrebf6/Collision-avoidance-strategy-for-two-KMR-iiwa-robots-in-a-warehouse-crosssing/README.md

     ros2 run kmr_navigation CAE_kuka2.py
 ```

-To set up simulations in scenario 5, open the multi_spawn_robot_launch.py file and set the adecuate initial position for robot 1 and robot 2.
+To set up simulations in scenario 5, open the multi_spawn_robot_launch.py file (in the kmr_model package) and set the adecuate initial position for robot 1 and robot 2.
 Robot 1's yaw needs to be yaw1=3.14159265, while robot 2's yaw needs to be yaw2=0.0.
 Open two new terminals and souce the ros workspace in each of them.

 If the algorithm with communication wants to be tested, in one terminal run:
 ```